awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hadrupal-tutorial.md

    │ └── zendframework
    ```

-1. Modify the configuration files in the `.ebextensions` folder with the IDs of your default VPC and subnets, and your public IP address\.
+1. Modify the configuration files in the `.ebextensions` folder with the IDs of your default [Amazon Virtual Private Cloud](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/) \(Amazon VPC\) and subnets, and your public IP address\.

-1. The `.ebextensions/efs-create.config` file creates an EFS file system and mount points in each Availability Zone/subnet in your VPC\.
+1. The `.ebextensions/efs-create.config` file creates an EFS file system and mount points in each Availability Zone/subnet in your Amazon VPC\.
 Identify your default VPC and subnet IDs in the Amazon VPC console\.

    \-\-OR\-\-